Aliqyan-21/darkvoid.nvim/readme.md

 ## Supported Plugins
 Currently, darkvoid.nvim supports basic Neovim syntax highlighting.
 However, support for popular plugins is still in progress.
 The following plugins are planned for support:

-- nvim-tree: File explorer integration
+- [ ] nvim-tree: File explorer integration
-- treesitter: Enhanced syntax highlighting
+- [ ] treesitter: Enhanced syntax highlighting
-- telescope: Fuzzy finder integration
+- [ ] telescope: Fuzzy finder integration
-- gitsigns: Git integration and signs
+- [ ] gitsigns: Git integration and signs

+...
+You can update readme to add more famous plugins

 I welcome contributions from the community to help integrate support for these plugins.
 If you are interested in contributing, please refer to the Contributing Guidelines section below.